czyys/dustforceguide/README.md

 You can walljump while holding any directions, although holding the direction towards the wall is going to affect your facing (see <a href="https://github.com/czyys/dustforceguide#facing">Facing</a> section below).

-In a situation where you approach a slanted wall with dust and want to walljump without first wallrunning, if you wait until you're touching the wall and only then press 'jump', you're actually not going to collect the dust.
+In a situation where you approach a slanted wall with dust and want to walljump without first wallrunning, if you wait until your character is touching the wall and only then press 'jump', you're actually not going to collect the dust.
 You have to either already be holding 'jump' before you reach the wall or clear the dust with an attack.

 ![35.webp](Resources/35.webp)